Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

 The Party Wall etc. Act 1996 plays a crucial role in managing disputes between building owners and adjoining owners when construction work affects shared walls or boundaries.
-One common question that arises in this process is whether a…
+One common question that arises in this…

 view more »